 See some of the use cases for specific examples.

-In an effort to deliver better and more efficient care, 89% of doctors use their phone for clinical photography.
+In an effort to deliver better and more efficient care, 89% of doctors use their phone for medical photography.
 They clearly recognize the benefits, but in doing so they are almost always violating privacy regulations.
 In fact, it's practically impossible to use the default camera app (or the camera within messaging apps) without violating privacy regulations.
-This gives rise to the first of two problems hospitals face in relation to smartphone clinical photography.
+This gives rise to the first of two problems hospitals face in relation to smartphone medical photography.

 Regardless of clinic policy, or lack thereof, doctors generally end up either:

 … by using insecure practices.
-These insecure practices can lead to privacy breaches, bad press, loss of jobs, loss of licenses, and massive fines.
+These insecure practices can lead to privacy breaches, cyber-extortion, bad press, loss of jobs, loss of licenses, and massive fines.

 … in-which-case patient care and efficiency suffer.
 If doctors wary of privacy regulations are dissuaded from taking photos, clinic are open to litigation where an injury or death may have been preventable had a photo been taken and further opinion acquired earlier.

 Either of the above scenarios are far from ideal, and can be easily prevented with PicSafe.
-PicSafe allows doctors to capture and share clinical photos securely while complying with privacy regulations.
+PicSafe allows doctors to capture and share medical photos securely while complying with privacy regulations.
 PicSafe can be deployed within a clinic almost instantly.